IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The Human Rights Committee asks States to include discrimination against men in their reports.
 The Committee wants to know about laws, polices and practices to protect against discrimination, as well as any discrimination against men *in fact*.
 Discrimination against men by public authorities, the community, or by private persons or bodies should be included in reports.[^55]

-#### Ensure traditional or cultural attitudes are not used as justifications to violate men's rights

 #### Ensure marriage equality
 > States are required to treat men and women equally in regard to marriage in accordance with article 23, which has been elaborated further by general comment No. 19 (1990).
 Men and women have the right to enter into marriage only with their free and full consent, and States have an obligation to protect the enjoyment of this right on an equal basis.[^56]